eliona-smart-building-assistant/python-eliona-api-client/docs/AlarmsApi.md

     alarm_rule_id = 4711 # int | The id of the alarm rule
     expansions = [
         "expansions_example",
-    ] # [str], none_type | List of referenced data to load.
+    ] # [str], none_type | List of referenced data to load, insert or update.
 Each entry defines the full qualified name of the field to be expanded as follows 'ObjectName.fieldName'. (optional)

     # example passing only required values which don't have defaults set
     try: